AndriyChernetskyy/shortify-ui/README.md

 ## 🚀 Features

 - Paste any long URL and generate a short link
-- Copy shortened URLs to clipboard with a single click
+- Receive shortened URL
+- Navigate to the original URL using shortened version
 - Responsive, minimalist design
 - Loading and error states